sana279/Chat-app/README.md

 - Messages are kept in server memory (lost on restart) and also cached per-client in the browser's `localStorage`.
 - No database is required.

-## Notes & Next steps
-- For production you'd want persistence (Redis/Postgres), authentication, and sanitization of messages.
-- If you want a React project with a build step (CRA/Vite/Next.js) instead, tell me and I'll create that variant.